apache/ozone-site/docs/08-developer-guide/04-project/03-release-guide.md

 ### Send the voting mail to below mailing list

-dev@ozone.apache.org
+Send a vote email to the dev@ozone.apache.org mailing list.
 Include the following items in the email:

  * Link to the release candidate tag on Github
  * Link to a Jira query showing all resolved issues for this release.
 Something like [this](https://issues.apache.org/jira/issues/?jql=project%20%3D%20HDDS%20AND%20status%20in%20(Resolved%2C%20Closed)%20AND%20fixVersion%20%3D%201.4.0).